 - How does your object anticipate the desires of your imagined reader?
 Who is your imagined/desired reader?

-- Discuss the language and its relationship to all of the above.
+- Discuss the language/text and its relationship to all of the above.

 Use the Borsuk as the theoretical/critical foundation for your response, and directly quote from it at least twice, as needed.
-Also draw from “The New Art of Making Books,” (which Borsuk discusses in “The Book as Idea”) by Ulises Carrión and the Jen Bervin/Dickinson readings.
+Also draw from “The New Art of Making Books,” (which Borsuk discusses in “The Book as Idea”) by Ulises Carrión.
+You may bring in other sources as well.

 Excursion Response: Carnegie Library Zine Collection